2025 20th Biennial Asilomar Conference

 • Andreas Klugescheid, BMW/ACEA

-• Alice Lee, Honda
+• Alice Lee, American Honda Motor Company, Inc.

 • Britney McCoyUS Environmental Protection Agency

-• Patty MonahanCalifornia Energy Commission
+• Patty MonahanCalifornia Energy Commission (ret'd)

 • Rachael NealerUS Department of Energy | Chair, TRB Alternative Fuels Committee